GSA/gsa-icam-card-builder/README.md

 Security Object as described below.

 ### Usage
-Change directory to the directory created by the GSA-PIV-Signer-vX.x ZIP file and run the following command:
+Change directory to the directory created by the GSA-PIV-Signer-vX.x.x ZIP file and run the following command:

 `java -classpath lib -jar GSA-ICAM-Card-Builder.jar gov.gsa.icamcardbuilder.app.Gui`